Melt Operations

 console.log('Melt rolled back');

 }refresh queries the mint for the quote state when the operation is pending, performs any needed finalize or rollback work, and returns the latest stored operation.
+Refresh the operation, not only the quote, when you need local proof state and change proofs to advance.

 console.log('Change returned:', operation.changeAmount);